chiliphrosting/rvrp/README.md

 # DESCRIPTION

-- The original designed came from [freehtml5.co](http://freehtml5.co/) and includes starter images from [unsplash](http://unsplash.com/).
+- The original design came from [freehtml5.co](http://freehtml5.co/) and includes starter images from [unsplash](http://unsplash.com/).
-- The HTML and Javascript has been Refactored.
+- The HTML and Javascript has been refactored.
-	- None of the pictures from unsplash are hosted within the files instead are fetched from Google Drive.
-While this takes a hit in performance, it enables "on the fly" minor revisions to the pictures should they be needed.
+	- The pictures from unsplash are part of the repo and pictures of the property are stored and published on Google Drive.
+When visiting the [reliablevirtualreal.com](https://reliablevirtualreal.com) website, getting the pictures from Google Drive does cause a performance hit.
+Alternatively, the setup enables "on the fly" revisions to the pictures should they be needed.
-- The website is hosted on GitHub but originally done so on glitch, which is why there are so many commits to the project and that it contains a number of external files.
-For the time being, the glitch project exists, however it will not be updated.
-Only the repo on GitHub will be.
+- The website is hosted on GitHub but originally it was on Glitch.
+Only this GitHub project is actively being updated.